Follow

 How to Use Snipping Tool’s New Text Extractor Feature

-You can extract text from images using the Snipping Tool’s new Text Actions feature in Windows.
+You can extract text directly from screenshots using the Snipping Tool’s Text Actions feature in Windows 11.

 Use the Text Actions feature in Snipping Tools